The landlord's essential guide to garden maintenance

 Issue 2: Damage to garden structures

-With people spending more time in their gardens during lockdowns, the number of claims around damage to garden structures like fencing and greenhouses has increased.
-Some issues are simple to solve but with others – like the recent claim below – it can be harder to work out if there is any tenant responsibility.
+Damage to garden structures like fencing and greenhouses is consistent.
+While some issues are simple to solve, others like the recent claim below, can be harder to work out where the tenant responsibility starts and ends.

-Situation: At the end of the tenancy, several windows in the greenhouse were found to be smashed, but the tenant denied all knowledge claiming that they didn’t use the greenhouse.
-The windows that were smashed were on the side that faced an alley so there was an element of doubt as to who may have caused the damage.
+Situation: At the end of the tenancy, several windows in the greenhouse were found smashed, but the tenant denied all knowledge claiming that the greenhouse was never used.
+The smashed windows were on the side that faced an alley so there was an element of doubt as to who may have caused the damage.
 There had also been recent extreme weather which might have explained the damage.
+The broken glass was mostly inside the greenhouse.

-While damage like this can be frustrating for landlords, it’s important to give tenants the benefit of the doubt, and consider every eventuality, to maintain a good relationship and avoid unnecessary or unfair disputes.
+While damage like this can be frustrating for landlords, it’s important to give tenants the benefit of the doubt and consider every eventuality, to help maintain a good relationship and avoid unnecessary or unfair cost proposals when discussing the damage.

-Solution: Landlords must remember they are running a business by having a tenant in their buy to let property and manage their own, as well as the tenant’s expectations.
+Solution: Landlords must remember they are running a business by letting out their property to a tenant, and manage their own as well as the tenant’s expectations.

-Keeping the lines of communication open will encourage both parties to negotiate around any deterioration and damage, rather than taking it through the prolonged formal adjudication route.
+Keeping the lines of communication open will encourage both parties to discuss and negotiate any potential costs for deterioration and damage, rather than taking it through the prolonged formal resolution process.

 Issue 3: Major garden alterations and re-landscaping

 By law, tenants must ask the landlord for permission to make any changes to the rental property’s garden.
-If permission is not asked for or has been refused, and the tenant still does the work, the landlord will be able to charge the tenant the cost of returning the garden to its original state.
+If permission is not asked for or has been refused, and the tenant still does the work, the landlord will be able to charge the tenant costs for returning the garden to its original state.

-Solution: It’s important to highlight the tenancy agreement clause to your tenants which makes it clear that they should not alter the property without notifying and receiving consent from their landlord.
-It is vital that tenants understand that this clause applies to the garden as well as the inside of the property.
+Solution: It’s important to highlight the tenancy agreement clause to your tenants which makes it clear that they should not alter the property without notifying and receiving their landlord’s permission.
+It is important that tenants understand that this clause applies to the garden as well as the inside of the property.

 Let your tenant know that they can always discuss things with you.
-Be open-minded to suggested changes that may also be of benefit to you, as a landlord, and allow improvements to your property that both you and your tenants can enjoy.
+Be open-minded to suggested changes that may benefit you too, as a landlord, and allow improvements to your property that both you and your tenants can enjoy.
 For example, landscaping your garden, planting some new shrubs or refreshing a tired lawn.

 Deposit amount: £875